 Paessler PRTG

-Preserve peak network performance with packet loss testing
+Preserve peak network performance by continuously testing packet loss

 • Continuously monitor data packets and test packet loss